2026 Investment outlook webinar

 Key takeaways

-• Investors today hold more than $7 trillion in cash-equivalent securities, opting for attractive yields and lower risk instruments.
+• Investors today hold more than $7 trillion in cash-equivalent securities, but excess cash can hinder long-term goals as markets reward patient investors.

-• Regular portfolio reviews and rebalancing ensure your investments align with your risk tolerance and objectives.
+• Bucket cash by purpose, while regular portfolio reviews and rebalancing ensure your investments align with your financial plan.

 Choosing short-term safety over long-term potential